sarathfrancis90/arcgis-pro-sdk/API_guide.md

 * <a href = "\\esri.com\Software\Desktop\DesktopA-L\Innovasys\DocumentX\2013">Document!
 X for Innovasys.</a>(This requires a license.
 You must request this software through your Manager)
 * <a href = "http://devinfo/sites/DeveloperCentral/Shared%20Documents/Forms/AllItems.aspx?RootFolder=%2fsites%2fDeveloperCentral%2fShared%20Documents%2fStarTeam%20Documents&View=%7b4652831D%2d65B5%2d47FC%2d9D7D%2d4388EC6DFC2A%7d">Star Team – the install document</a>

-Additionally, you may choose to download the CSharp code comment examples on devtopia at: https://devtopia.esri.com/ArcGISPro-SDK/win-net-documentation.
+Additionally, you may choose to download the <a href ="https://devtopia.esri.com/ArcGISPro-SDK/win-net-documentation">CSharp code comment examples</a> on devtopia.
 It is a Visual Studio solution containing various csharp source files each illustrating different formatting and structuring techniques for code comments.